Trends in the photoindustry for 2018

 I see this as a trend indicator for 2018.
 The different brands cannot afford anymore to split in a shrinking market their sales volume in too many products, which do not differentiate enough.
 So Nikon will have to stop for example the old strategy of its 3xxx and 5xxx line.

 We also see that all brands try to sell more of the more expensive products.
-Or even easier, they simply raise the prices
+Or even easier, they simply raise the prices of new models without adding a lot new stiff to it

 So expect fewer models of each brand to be released each year, but often with more “all-around-capabilities” at higher prices.
 The exception might be 2018 as a one-time effect.